 - Pour your posset mixture into some glasses, ramekins, or bowls... whatever takes your fancy!

 - Add some fresh raspberries to each posset and let them sink in slightly.
-Sprinkle over some freeze dried raspberries and let the Posset's set in the fridge for 4-5 hours.
+Sprinkle over some freeze dried raspberries and let the posset's set in the fridge for 4-5 hours.

-Find my other Dessert Recipes on my Recipes Page!
+Find my other recipes on my Recipes Page!

 © Jane’s Patisserie.
 All images & content are copyright protected.
 Do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words and credit me, or link back to this post for the recipe.